What are the laws? What are the risks? You asked, we answered.

-While it is true that following the techniques below for safe torrenting will maximize your safety and anonymity while torrenting - making it difficult to almost impossible for anyone to uncover your torrenting - it is safest to steer clear of the pirated stuff.
+While it is true that following the techniques below for safe torrenting will maximize your safety and anonymity while torrenting – making it difficult, almost impossible, for anyone to uncover your torrenting – your safest bet is to steer clear of the pirated stuff.

 Torrenting Risks & Dangers

-OK, so now that we know torrenting is legal itself and depends on what you download, let’s look at the risks & dangers of downloading torrents to determine whether torrenting is safe or not.
+OK, so now that we know torrenting itself is legal and it depends on what you download, let’s look at the risks & dangers of downloading torrents to determine whether torrenting is safe or not.

 Torrent Monitoring by Snoops

-If you do not take steps to hide your IP address, your torrent downloading activities can be easily found out.
+If you don't take steps to hide your IP address, it's easy for snoops to monitor your torrenting activities.

-Like all Internet communications, downloading and sharing torrents inevitably involves the interaction of IP addresses.
+That's because, like all internet activities, download and sharing torrents involves the interaction of IP addresses.